mmastora/angular-essential-training/README.md

 4. Run the following to install the project dependencies:

+   4.1 `npm install`
+   4.2 `npm audit fix --force`
-    `npm install fix --force`
+   4.3 `npm install fix --force`

-5. Run the ng serve command to build the code, watch for file changes, and serve up the site locally:
+6. Run the ng serve command to build the code, watch for file changes, and serve up the site locally:

     `ng serve`

-6. Navigate to http://localhost:4200.
+7. Navigate to http://localhost:4200.
 The app will automatically reload if you change any of the source files.

     `http://localhost:4200/`